platformsh/platformsh-docs/reference/platform-app-yaml.md

 application in MB.

 > **Note**
 > The minimum recommended disk size is 256MB.
 Currently, we do not support downsizing a persistent disk.
+The actual disk size will be the maximum that has been deployed to master at any point.

 ### Mounts